ALIMENTARY SYSTEM

 9.2.2 Flaps

-These structures close the opening of the buccal cavity to the pharyngeal lumen and may correspond to the onchia or buccal teeth described in larger nematodes (see Chitwood and Chitwood, 1950; see also PhaFIG 2; PhaFIG 5; InterFIG 1).
-Three flaps extend inward from the level of from the pharyngeal muscle cells pm1 and pm2 to restrict flow at the rear of the buccal cavity.
+The metastomal flaps are cuticular projections at the base of the buccal cavity and may correspond to the onchia or buccal teeth described in other nematode species (Chitwood and Chitwood, 1950; Theska and Sommer, 2023; see also PhaFIG 2; PhaFIG 5; InterFIG 1).
+Three flaps extend inward from the level of from the pharyngeal muscle cells pm1 and pm2 to restrict the intake rate of bacteria at the rear of the buccal cavity (Fang-Yen et al., 2009).
 The flap cuticle is very electron dense, suggesting a sclerotic hardening to stiffen the flaps and the entryway to the true pharynx.

 9.2.3 Grinder